 The Hon.
 Mr. Justice Declan N. O. Budd, B.A., LL.B., ex-Record Secretary, Justice of the High Court

-David O’Sullivan, B.A., ex-Auditor, Medallist, Auditor General of the European Union
+David O’Sullivan, B.A., ex-Auditor, Medallist, Ambassador of the EU to the US, former Secretary General of the European Commission

 Dr. Patrick Geoghegan F.T.C.D.

-Dr. Sean Barrett, Senior Lecturer in Economics, T.C.D., Senator for the University of Dublin
+Dr. Sean Barrett, Senior Lecturer in Economics, T.C.D., former Senator for the University of Dublin.